Lucien Brouha: North America

 Brouha left Harvard in 1944.
 He had received offers from several universities but he moved into the private sector and was employed by the Aluminum Company of Canada.
 From late 1945, Brouha was in parallel professor at the Université Laval, where he was jointly leading the Institute of Hygiene and Human Biology with the biologist Louis-Paul Dugal.

 Brouha left the aluminium manufacturer in 1950 and moved to E. I. du Pont de Nemours and Company.
 Brouha was hired by Du Pont's Haskell Laboratory of Toxicology and Industrial Medicine at their Maryland office when that research office extended its scope from toxicology to also include physiology.
 In the late 1950s, the role of the Haskell Laboratory was assessed by its director.
 The recommendation was to cut back on fundamental research, which was accepted by Du Pont's executive committee.
 Brouha's team formed that part of the laboratory that undertook most of the fundamental research and it is unclear what became of Brouha.
 He led the Fitness Research Unit of the Université de Montréal up until he died in 1968.
 But in a diamond anniversary edition of a journal published by the Society for Advancement of Management (SAM) in 1988, Brouha is listed as a representative of E. I. du Pont de Nemours and Company in relation to the 1968 SAM conference.

 For private industry, Brouha studied the physiological problems that workers experience and through this work helped shape the field of occupational ergonomics.
 In 1968, Brouha won the Gilbreth Medal.
 The Lucien Brouha Work Physiology Symposium, also known as the Brouha Symposium, has been held since 1961 as a conference for work physiology.

 Family

 Brouha's younger brother Paul (1910–1943) was a resistance fighter who was caught by the Germans in early 1943 and executed at the Citadel of Liège on 31 May 1943.
 Paul's widow, Suzanne Brouha, married Jean Rey in 1950.
 His sister Adèle married Marcel Dubuisson, who was rector of the University of Liège from 1953 to 1971.

 Brouha was married to Elizabeth Shaler.
 Her father was the American mining engineer Millard Shaler who was in Belgium at the beginning of WWI.
-Appointed by Herbert Hoover, he held high positions with the Commission for Relief in Belgium.
-Brouha and Shaler had two sons and two daughters.
+Appointed by Herbert Hoover, Mr. Shaler held high positions with the Commission for Relief in Belgium.
+Brouha and Shaler had two sons.

 Death

-Brouha died on 6 October 1968 "after a long and painful illness" in Liège, Belgium; he was survived by his wife and their four children.
+Brouha died on 6 October 1968 "after a long and painful illness" in Liège, Belgium; he was survived by his wife and their two children.
 His funeral at the Robermont Cemetery was attended by close family only.